 Important Dates for the Newsun family

 This web page shows only a small excerpt of our Newsun research.
 Another 81 words (6 lines of text) covering the years 1743 and 1721 are included under the topic Early Newsun History in all our PDF Extended History products and printed products wherever possible.

 Newsun Spelling Variations

-.
+It is only in the last few hundred years that the English language has been standardized.
+For that reason, early Anglo-Saxon surnames like Newsun are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Newsun include: Newsham, Newsam, Newsone, Newson, Newsholme, Newsun and many more.

 Early Notables of the Newsun family (pre 1700)